aische/llm-chat/Readme.md

 ## Status

 This library is in an early stage: APIs and behavior may still change.
 It is work in progress, and test coverage is incomplete.
+Currently there are 2 different implementations of generateText and streamText (generateTextSimple and streamTextSimple), the 'simple' ones use a free monad pattern.

 ## Examples